Sinn Fein hails ‘new era’ in Northern Ireland as nationalists become largest party

 The Good Friday Agreement requires the biggest political bloc of unionists to share power with the biggest bloc of nationalists in a mandatory coalition.
 The largest unionist and nationalist parties must agree to the posts of first minister and deputy first minister.

-Mrs Long called for an end to the current mandatory coalition system, saying she would raise the matter with Northern Ireland secretary Brandon Lewis on Monday.
+Mrs Long called for an end to the current mandatory coalition system, saying she would raise the matter with Mr Lewis next week.

 “People are tired of the orange and green – they see it doesn’t deliver,” she told Sky News.
 “They see it creates instability in our political institutions, and it runs the risk of collapse.
 I don’t think people of Northern Ireland deserve such poor representation.”